 The very first step for brands to be in China is to have a Chinese Website (In Simplified Chinese).
 Everyone checks Official Websites for information about products and services before any purchase.
-Information including prices from the brand website would be more trustful than from any other third party sources.
+Information including prices from the brand website would be more trustworthy than from any other third-party sources.

 A well-organized and professionally designed website is also very important for the first impression.

 Regardless of B2C or B2B services, websites are the hub for quality content and thoughtful information.
 Especially when it comes to the health industry, content is an even more important factor in consumers’ decision to get in contact with you or not.

 The Chinese language makes it easier for Chinese customers to understand your message.
 A website in the Chinese language also shows your investment and commitment to Chinese customers and is decisive in your ranking on Baidu’s SERPs.

 Western brands can integrate some international touch on the website to enforce their global position and standards of their brands.
 However, the localization of the website in terms of structure, language, style, contents… are still needed to adapt to Chinese surfing and reading behaviors.
 At the end of the day, the main purpose of a website is to transfer brands’ messages to consumers.